Menopause and HRT Information

 The menopause occurs before the age of 40 (about 1 in 100 women).

 If you have been diagnosed with an early menopause or POI it is very important to take HRT until at least your early 50s unless there is a specific contraindication.
 Many women in this age group have been put off taking HRT by media scares but they do need to replace the natural hormones they have lost to protect their heart and bones for the future.
 Young women with a surgical menopause need to start HRT as soon as possible after their operation.
-They often benefit from testosterone replacement as well.
+They often benefit the most from testosterone replacement as well.

 We have oestrogen receptors in cells all over our bodies, including our bones, brains, heart, joints, skin, bladder and vagina.
 There are many possible symptoms related to the menopause, some more commonly talked about than others.
 Symptoms vary a great deal between women and can change with time.
 Some women never have the well known hot flushes or night sweats.
 Vaginal symptoms can come on first or not develop until much later.
 Symptoms can be very brief or last for decades, the average is about 7 years.
 A few lucky women ‘sail through’ the menopause with no problems but are still left with the effects of a long-term lack of oestrogen.